 Most than half of the people pick this out when they see the map for the first time.
 Mainly because, I think, it’s located at eye level and it’s very easy to recognize, because…well, it’s a pig’s face in the middle of a map.

 The pig face is part of the characters that identify the city of Nago.
 When you drive pass Nago city hall, you will see a big black pig statue on your left.
 Under the statue, it said “あぐーの里”, which means the town of Aguu.

 Ton means pig in Japanese, and pigs domesticated in Okinawa is called Aguu.
 When you stay in Okinawa, you may be eating Aguu, and you don’t even know it.
 Its meat appears to be the same as regular pork.
 When you see a live Aguu, you will notice the difference right away.

-In comparison to regular pig, Aguu is small, has dark fur.
+In comparison to regular pig, Aguu is small and has dark fur.
 The original Ague lived in Okinawa for a long time.
-Tropical weather, unique and organic feeds produced local in Okinawa, plenty of space to run around, these three elements created a unique type of pig that has higher healthy acidic fat, which makes its meat taster and healthier for human.
+Tropical weather, unique and organic feeds produced locally in Okinawa, and plenty of space to run around, these three elements created a unique type of pig that has higher healthy acidic fat, which makes its meat taster and healthier for humans.

 Okinawans eat every part of a pig except its sequel.
 Okinawa also has some of the longest living human beings.
 See the connection?